 If it's the right kind of lock, it should come right open.

 If none of these methods work, the local locksmith will be fully equipped to help you get back into a locked house or car.
-Just remember to call around, because locksmith pricing varies pretty widely, and you could wind up paying 60 bucks for something that could've been done for 20.
+Just remember to call around, because locksmith pricing varies pretty widely, and you could wind up paying 60 bucks for something that should have been $20.

 Not trying to get inside a car or house?
 You can break into padlocks using a beer can shimmy, bust into suitcases using a pen, decipher combinations on Master combo locks, brute-force your way in to American combo locks, and even break into safes with a little know-how.
 For more information on this hacks, check out our previous guide on breaking into locks.